UAW threatens to strike Ford truck plant in Kentucky if local issues aren't resolved

 - The United Auto Workers is threatening a labor strike at Ford Motor's Kentucky Truck Plant if local union demands are not resolved by 12:01 a.m. on Feb.
 23.

-- Local contracts differ from the national agreements that the union ratified late last year with Ford, General Motors and Chrysler parent Stellantis.
+- Local contracts differ from the national agreements that the union ratified in late 2023 with Ford, General Motors and Chrysler parent Stellantis.

 - The union said "core issues" at the local level include health and safety in the plant as well as "Ford's continued attempts to erode the skilled trades at Kentucky Truck Plant."